We are making a difference in the lives of children by:

 501-314-9950|Send Email »

 Deborah joined Curricula Concepts, Inc. in 2014 as the Program Coordinator.
-Prior to Curricula Concepts, she served in a multitude of positions with the Arkansas Division of Child Care and Early Childhood Education, and was a Curriculum Coordinator for a developmental preschool.
-Deborah has almost two decades of experience in the early childhood field.
+Prior to Curricula Concepts, she served in a multitude of positions with the Arkansas Division of Child Care and Early Childhood Education and was a Curriculum Coordinator for a developmental preschool.
+Deborah has almost two decades of experience in the early childhood field and has served as the AECA Vice President of Communications.

-She is on the ELC Advisory Board at Sylvan Hills Early Learning Center.
+She is on the Children’s Council at Cabot United Methodist Church.
 Deborah lives in Sherwood with her husband and two daughters.
 In her personal time, she loves to read and might be a Pinterest junkie.

 Send Email »